DennisGHUA/payday2-vr-improvements/README.md

 Default: Enabled

 ### Turning Mode
 This can be used to switch between no turning, smooth turning, and snap turning.
-When it is enabled, you're firemode and gadget buttons will be remapped to up and down, respectively, on you're weapon-side thumbstick, and left-right will rotate your view.
+When it is enabled, your firemode and gadget buttons will be remapped to up and down, respectively, on your weapon-side thumbstick, and left-right will rotate your view.

 Note this works regardless of 'Enable Locomotion'.